 The ability to bet from anywhere at any time is the best thing about online sports betting in Tennessee.

-While many states have taken a cautious approach to sports betting regulation by only allowing for land-based retail betting locations, Tennessee can see the future of the industry.
+While many states have taken a cautious approach to sports betting regulation by only allowing for land-based retail betting locations, Tennessee can see the industry’s future.

 In a world where fans primarily connect with sports through their mobile devices, mobile sports betting is a must.
 You use your cell phone to watch sports, read about sports, and talk about sports.
 With Tennessee sports betting apps, you can also use it to wager on them.

 The best mobile sportsbook apps make it easy to browse the odds and betting options on the go and support the same functionality as their desktop-version counterparts.

-Most of the most popular online sportsbooks today got their start as daily fantasy sports (DFS) apps.
-The Volunteer State was one of the first to authorize daily fantasy sports, so many of the biggest brand names will likely be familiar to Tennesseans.
+The most popular online sportsbooks today got their start as daily fantasy sports (DFS) apps.
+The Volunteer State was one of the first to authorize daily fantasy sports, so you’re probably already familiar with the biggest brand names.

 Brands like FanDuel and DraftKings Sportsbook are mobile-first platforms.
-Everything they do is approached with a mobile-first philosophy, so you can expect glitch-free functionality even when enjoying the fastest-paced live betting offerings.
+They approach everything they do with a mobile-first philosophy, so you can expect glitch-free functionality even when enjoying the fastest-paced live betting offerings.
 You can check the odds and place your wagers while sitting amongst 70,000 fans at Nissan Stadium, for example.

 Here are the best sports betting apps currently available in Tennessee:

 Each of these mobile apps is available for both Android and Apple users.
-Simply follow the links in the table above for detailed instructions on how to get started and redeem today’s best welcome bonus.
+Follow the unique links in the table above to get started and redeem today’s best welcome bonus.